Inside Madrid’s Underground Art Revolution: What’s Really Happening at CSA La Tabacalera?

 Although financial transactions are not allowed on the premises, nothing prevents artists from selling their work after the exhibition or collaborating with other entities.

-Because of its reputation as a creative hotspot, CSA la Tabacalera has positioned itself in the eyes of art world agents (critics, gallery owners, collectors, museum directors, etc.) who visit it regularly in search of “raw diamonds.”
+Because of its reputation as a creative hotspot, CSA la Tabacalera has positioned itself according to art world agents (critics, gallery owners, collectors, museum directors, etc.) who visit it regularly searching for “raw diamonds.”

 As a result, this center also serves as a connection point between street art and institutionalized figures.